CLE & EXPO REGISTRATION IS NOW OPEN! CLICK HERE!

 Length.
 The EPJ considers any article which makes an original contribution to scholarship, regardless of length, and does not set word limits or minimums.
 Shorter and more practically focused articles may be offered publication as essays, while longer submissions may be offered publication as articles.

 Form.
-Authors should submit manuscripts in edit-ready MS Word format.
+Authors should submit manuscripts in edit-ready MS Word or PDF format.
 We strongly recommend that submissions utilize a table of contents with page numbers.
 There are no other specific formatting requirements.

 Footnotes.
 Citations should be in footnote format with citations conforming to The Bluebook: A Uniform System of Citation (22nd ed.) and, when appropriate, The Greenbook: Texas Rules of Style (14th ed.).
 Footnotes are required for sentences that make factual claims or legal propositions.